Madinah2491/30-seconds-of-interviews/question-template.md

 ### Your question goes here.
 Keep it straightforward.

 <!-- If you need to display some code, keep it short.
 It goes here: -->
+Example: Why do you want to get into software development?
 ```html
 ```